clux/probes.hugo/content/post/2021-04-11-tempo-tracing.md

 tracing::subscriber::set_global_default(collector)?;
 ```

 Now, notice that we haven't defined our `otel_tracer` yet.
 That's because `tracing-opentelemetry` does not contain everything we need for opentelemetry; only enough to get it working with the `tracing` ecosystem.
-For the rest, we have to venture fully into [rust-opentelemetry land](https://github.com/open-telemetry/opentelemetry-rust) where we will pick the [opentelemetry-otlp crate](https://github.com/open-telemetry/opentelemetry-rust/tree/main/opentelemetry-otlp) for the grpc transport layer using [tonic](https://github.com/hyperium/tonic).
-Many other opentelemetry crates will work here such as the familiar Jaeger, but we going with the newest and shiniest - plus non-proprietary - setup here.
+For the rest, we have to venture fully into [rust-opentelemetry land](https://github.com/open-telemetry/opentelemetry-rust) where we will pick the [opentelemetry-otlp crate](https://github.com/open-telemetry/opentelemetry-rust/tree/main/opentelemetry-otlp) for the grpc transport layer (using [tonic](https://github.com/hyperium/tonic) internally).
+Many other opentelemetry crates will work here such as the familiar Jaeger, but we going with the newest and shiniest - free - setup here.

 With this crate the `otel_tracer` can be created with: